 The majority of the Committee must be UBC faculty members at least at the rank of Assistant Professor.
 An Advisory Committee may, with the approval of the CELL Program and G+PS, also include senior instructors, professors emeriti, clinical faculty, honorary faculty, adjunct faculty, off-campus professionals as well as faculty members from other universities.
 These individuals must be actively engaged in research, experienced with graduate education, and hold appropriate qualifications.

 Scheduling meetings of your Advisory Committee.
-After your Advisory Committee has met for the first time (within six months of your admission), the Committee must meet at least once every 12 months to review your progress and provide guidance for your future work.
+After your Advisory Committee has met for the first time (within twelve (12) months from when you started your Program), the Committee must meet at least once every 12 months throughout your Program to review your progress and provide guidance for your future work.
 Additional Committee meetings can be called when necessary.
 It is up to you to organize meetings – do not rely on your Research Supervisor to do this (although you should obviously consult with your supervisor in decisions about meetings).

 To get the most out of an Advisory Committee meeting, at least one week prior to each meeting (except the initial meeting) you should prepare and distribute a 1 – 2 page written progress report to all members of your Committee and prepare a 15 – 20 min oral presentation that emphasizes experimental design, interpretation of data obtained to date and planned experiments.
 Committee members may suggest alternative approaches, prioritize experiments, set deadlines, etc.